Firms To Watch: Intellectual property

 Work highlights

-• Counsel to Gilead Sciences Inc. and Gilead Sciences Canada Inc. (Gilead) in two actions in the Federal Court of Canada under the PM(NOC) Regulations.
-These actions relate to Gilead’s patents and inventions relating to tenofovir alafenimide hemifumarate (TAF Hemi).
+• Representing Gilead Sciences and Gilead Sciences Canada in eight actions in the Federal Court of Canada under the PM(NOC) Regulations.

 Gowling WLG